Uber driver who followed state Sen. Brady before OUI arrest speaks with 7News

-PLYMOUTH, Mass.
-(WHDH) — The Uber driver who said he saw state Sen. Michael Brady (D-Brockton) driving eratically spoke to 7News about why chose to follow him.
+PLYMOUTH, MA (WHDH) — The Uber driver who said he saw state Sen. Michael Brady (D-Brockton) driving eratically spoke to 7News about why he chose to follow him.

 Karl Ulett said he was driving on Route 3 in Braintree early Saturday morning when he saw Brady swerving on the road.